VolkanSah/ChatGPT-ShellMaster/README.md

 - Follow me: Stay updated with my latest projects and releases.

 ## License
-This project is licensed under the "Help the World Grow ❤️ " License .
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the "Help the World Grow [💔](https://jugendamt-deutschland.de) " License .
+See the [LICENSE](LICENSE) file for details for the project of my

 ## Copyright
 [Volkan Kücükbudak](https://gihub.com/volkansah)